dvalnn/Tetris/README.md

 mvn compile
 mvn test
 ```

 The game tests should run immediately after maven finished the build tasks.

 ## Multiplayer

 The game counts with multiplayer, which means that players can play against each other.
 One player start as a server/host and the other join the server as a client.

-The host must select ```Host game``` in the Multiplayer section before the opponent select
+The host must select `Host game` in the Multiplayer section before the opponent select
-the ```Join game``` option, allowing the connection between the two players.
+the `Join game` option, allowing the connection between the two players.
 The joining player can try to connect to the server after inserting the host's IP after
-selecting ```Join game```(or writting "localhost" if both players are connected to the same network).
+selecting `Join game`(or writting "localhost" if both players are connected to the same network).

 Once the client is connected to the server, the game will start automatically.

-### Disclaimer

-As of the most recent update (December, 3rd), the multiplayer is unavailable as we are in the midst of a major code refactoring.
-Multiplayer V2 will feature a multithreaded dedicated server as a hosting option.

 ## Controls: